kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

   apt-get clean && rm -rf /var/lib/apt/lists/* /var/tmp/*
 ```

-### Create a new image with plugins
+### Create a new image with more plugins
-By default, the Kestra base docker image does not contain any plugins, but you can create a new image with all the plugins you want:
+By default, the Kestra base docker image does not contains any plugins, you can create a new image from the Kestra base image and add the needed plugins.

+The following `DockerFile` creates an image from the Kestra base image and adds the `task-notifications`, `storage-gcs` and `task-gcp` plugins using the command `kestra plugins install`:

 ```dockerfile
 ARG IMAGE_TAG=latest
 FROM kestra/kestra:$IMAGE_TAG